"It's The 'Bill Clinton' Of Cities": Traveling Bankers Stunned By San Fran's Squalor - California Political Review

-What a great description of the TOILET BOWL OF THE WEST, San Fran—It is the “Bill Clinton of cities.”
+What a great description of the TOILET BOWL OF THE WEST, San Fran?It is the ?Bill Clinton of cities.?
 He is known for his abuse of women, destroying marriages and thinking only of his sexual needs.

-“”San Francisco has squandered its place in the sun,” said John Price, CEO of Greffex Inc., an Aurora, Colorado-based genetic engineering company, who traveled to the conference fresh off a business trip to Asia.
+?”San Francisco has squandered its place in the sun,” said John Price, CEO of Greffex Inc., an Aurora, Colorado-based genetic engineering company, who traveled to the conference fresh off a business trip to Asia.
 “San Francisco is the Bill Clinton of cities.
 It squandered itself with its flaws.”

 Attendees have been complaining about the JPM conference – which usually attracts about 10,000 people – for years, flooding social media with stories about the city’s high prices and squalor.

 The JPMorgan gathering at the Westin St. Francis, which attracts about 10,000 people, has long drawn the ire of some attendees.
-Conference-goers have taken to Twitter and blog posts to express concerns about the homeless situation and watching city officials clean up human feces, all while spending thousands of dollars on hotel rooms and resorting to holding meetings in bathrooms.”
+Conference-goers have taken to Twitter and blog posts to express concerns about the homeless situation and watching city officials clean up human feces, all while spending thousands of dollars on hotel rooms and resorting to holding meetings in bathrooms.?

 Business leaders are forced to hold meetings in bathrooms?
 That is how low the City has gone.
 Now the DA is going to allow arrested criminals back on the streets without cash bail.
 Imagine how more dangerous that city will be.
 Soon the State Department will issue a Travel Warning alerting tourists, worldwide, to stay clear of this TOILET BOWL.